seanwestfall/templatehaskell/draft2.md

 Though, if you're just binding variables in GHCi with `let`, you don't have to worry about this -- only when you're compiling Haskell.

 #### Debugging and Reification
 You're probably wondering if you can evaluate a Q expression the other way, to see what the splice is evaluating.
-Ofcourse you can -- run `runQ(Q exp) >>= putStrLn.pprint` to see what an expression with a Q Exp will evaluate to:
+Ofcourse you can -- run `runQ(Q exp) >>= putStrLn.pprint` to see what an expression with a `Q Exp` type will evaluate to:
 ```bash
 Prelude Language.Haskell.TH> let myExp :: Q Exp; myExp = runQ [| 1 + 2 |]
 Prelude Language.Haskell.TH> runQ(myExp) >>= putStrLn.pprint